 Are you searching for an inspirational activity for your mixed-age group?
 One that could easily be a craft or an educational classroom activity?
 If you sometimes find your treasures on the craft stores' clearance shelves, like me, you'll likely have most materials for this activity on hand.

-Here is a simple and oh, so easily adaptable winter activity, inspired by the "Deck the Halls" Theme!
+Here are some simple burlap Christmas tree fine motor activities, inspired by the "Deck the Halls" Theme!

 Various size and shape buttons